AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 PedigreeFile
 """"""""""""
-Gives the name of the file containing the pedigree information.
+Specifies the name of the file containing the pedigree information.
 Details on the format are given in the `Pedigree File`_ section.

 GenotypeFile
 """"""""""""
-Gives the name of the file containing the genotypes.
+Specifies the name of the file containing the genotypes.
 Details on the format are given in the `Genotype File`_ section.

 SexChrom
 """"""""
-Specifies whether the program should impute sex chromosomes or not.
-The two options are ``Yes`` or ``No``.
+Specifies whether the program should impute sex chromosomes.
+The two possible options are ``Yes`` or ``No``.

 Impute sex chromosome requires to specify the file containing the sex chromosomes and the heterogametic status.
 They are provided just after the ``Yes`` string and separated by comas.
 For the heterogametic status the options are ``Male`` or ``Female``.
 Below is a sample of how the specification file should look::